Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: General Features of CLASP

-In an attempt to build on the student’s familiarity with chemistry, the series of courses begins with \emph{conservation of energy} (both internal energies and mechanical energies).
+In an attempt to build on the students' familiarity with chemistry, the series of courses begins with \emph{conservation of energy} (both internal energies and mechanical energies).
 This is immediately followed by the \emph{statistical properties of systems of large numbers of atoms} and so completes the discussion of \emph{Thermodynamics}.
 Next, conservation of energy ideas are used to analyze \emph{fluid flow} and \emph{electrical charge flow}.
-After this is a shift to two other conservation laws, \emph{conservation of momentum} and \emph{conservation of angular momentum} (this is the introduction to \emph{Newtonian mechanics}).
+After this is a shift to two other conservation laws, \emph{conservation of momentum} and \emph{conservation of angular momentum}, which also serves as the introduction to \emph{Newtonian mechanics}.
 Following these discussions in mechanics, we introduce \emph{wave models}, \emph{interference}, and \emph{optics}.
 Finally, the students discuss \emph{fields} (mainly E\&M) and \emph{quantum mechanics}.
+The full list of models, in order, is shown in Table \ref{ModelList}.